Sean Taylor’s little brother is now a hard-hitting, ball-hawking college safety

 Playing high school ball at Sean Taylor Memorial Field and professionally by Sean Taylor Road would bring Gabe’s football career full circle.

-“I’m not saying that’s going to happen but I’m just saying to see him walk down Sean Taylor [Road] and into that FedEx Field, it would be a great, great feeling,” Pete Taylor said.
+“I’m not saying that’s going to happen, but I’m just saying to see him walk down Sean Taylor [Road] and into that FedEx Field, it would be a great, great feeling,” Pete Taylor said.

 Gabe says he understands the pressure associated with trying to live up to his brother’s legacy but he fully embraces the challenge.